textileio/community/docs/hub/app-apis.md

 ### Account keys

 Account keys make it possible to build apps (using the libraries below) that have full access to developer or organization Buckets.
-You can use account keys to integrate your Buckets into dashboards, team messaging integration, etc. You can select the `account` option when you create a new key in the CLI.
+You can use account keys to integrate your Buckets into CI, dashboards, team messaging integration, etc. You can select the `account` option when you create a new key in the CLI.

 ### Users keys